paritytech/polkadot-launch/README.md

   account ID.
 - `chain`: (Optional) Configure an alternative chain specification to be used for launching the parachain.
+- `basePath`: The directory used for the blockchain db and other outputs.
+When unspecified, we use `--tmp`.
+- `flags`: Any additional command line flags you want to add when starting your node.

 These variables are fed directly into the collator binary and used to spawn a node: